ChetanXpro/autosub/README.md

 ## Installation

-Before using autosub-cli, you need to have ffmpeg installed.
+Before using autosub, you need to have ffmpeg installed.
 You can install ffmpeg using your package manager:

 ```bash
 # On Ubuntu or Debian